Zoë Wicomb: Career

 Wicomb's second collection of short stories, The One That Got Away (2008), is set mainly in Cape Town and Glasgow and explores a range of human relationships: marriage, friendships, family ties and relations with servants.
 Many of the stories—which are often linked to one another—deal with South Africans in Scotland or Scots in South Africa.

 Her third novel, October, was published in 2015; its central character, Mercia Murray, returns from Glasgow to Namaqualand to visit her brother and his family and to face the question of what "home" means.
 The novel explicitly evokes its connection with Marilynne Robinson's Home, the title Wicomb also wanted for her work.

-Wicomb prefers nonprofit presses for her fiction, such as The Feminist Press and The New Press.
+Wicomb preferred nonprofit presses for her fiction, such as The Feminist Press and The New Press.
 Her short stories have been published in many collections, including Colours of a New Day: Writing for South Africa (edited by Sarah LeFanu and Stephen Hayward; Lawrence & Wishart, 1990) and Daughters of Africa (edited by Margaret Busby; Jonathan Cape, 1992).

-Her latest novel, Still Life, was published in 2020 by The New Press and was selected by the New York Times as one of the ten best historical novels of 2020.
+Her latest novel, Still Life, was published in 2020 by The New Press and was selected by The New York Times as one of the ten best historical novels of 2020.
 The novel has been called stunningly original.
-Although ostensibly about Thomas Pringle, the so-called Father of South African poetry, the story is told through the prism of characters from the past - West indian slave, Mary Pringle, whose memoir was published by Pringle; Hinza Marossi, Pringle’s adopted Khoesan son; and Sir Nicholas Greene, a character time travelling from the pages of a book.
+Although ostensibly about Thomas Pringle, the so-called Father of South African poetry, the story is told through the prism of characters from the past – West Indian slave, Mary Pringle, whose memoir was published by Pringle; Hinza Marossi, Pringle’s adopted Khoesan son; and Sir Nicholas Greene, a character time travelling from the pages of a book.
 The novel features the paranormal yet is neither thriller nor mystery; the characters may move in our modern world but their main purpose is to interrogate the past.